smyrman/goenv/README.md

 Goenv
 =====

 A tool similar to virtualenv for Python, but for Go.
-It lets you creare a "virtual environment" where you install go packages.
+It lets you create an isolated environment where you install go packages, binaries, or even C libraries.

 Goenv should work for terminal emulators that are configured to use Bash.
 You are welcome to implement support for more shells if you want to, e.g. for the